Episode 49 – Ten Reasons Why Drinking Alcohol Is NOT For You

 - Gateway to other vices

 Drinking blocks our brain cells from using our usually good and moral judgment.
-This often leads to the modified behavior we seen in “drunks” such as rudeness, loudness, excessive gambling, smoking and other drug use, as well as risk taking such as attention-getting stunts, drink-driving, unnecessary violence.
+This often leads to the modified behavior we seen in “drunks” such as rudeness, loudness, excessive gambling, smoking, and other drug use, as well as risk taking such as attention-getting stunts, drink-driving, unnecessary violence.

-But does this mean drinking is not beneficial?
+Does this mean drinking is not beneficial?

 It’s not all bad news.